 Conservation Easement Investors May Be Able to Pursue Recovery of their Losses and Tax Consequences

-Fortunately for investors, they may be able to recover their investment or tax losses in Conservation Easement Investments, or Ecovest Conservation Easements, through securities arbitration or litigation against the investment adviser, stockbroker, brokerage firm that recommended an unsuitable conservation easement investment to them.
+Fortunately for investors, they may be able to pursue recovery of their investment or tax losses in Conservation Easement Investments, or Ecovest Conservation Easements, through securities arbitration or litigation against the investment adviser, stockbroker, brokerage firm that recommended an unsuitable conservation easement investment to them.

-If you are have suffered investment losses or have had adverse tax consequences from a conservation easement investment or in an EcoVest conservation easement, you may be able to recover your losses through securities arbitration or securities litigation.
+If you are have suffered investment losses or have had adverse tax consequences from a conservation easement investment or in an EcoVest conservation easement, you may be able to pursue recovery of your losses through securities arbitration or securities litigation.
 Please call Kons Law Firm at (860) 920-5181 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.

 Kons Law Firm represents investors nationwide in securities arbitration and litigation matters.
 To learn more about the Firm’s securities litigation and FINRA arbitration practice, please visit www.investmentlossattorney.com.